bkelly-lab/ReplicationCrisis/GlobalFactors/README.md

 ## Overview
 This repository contains code that create a dataset of global stock returns and characteristics.
 The dataset was created for the paper [Is There a Replication Crisis in Finance?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3774514) by Jensen, Kelly and Pedersen (2021).
 Please cite this paper if you are using the code or data.
+Follow this [link](https://www.dropbox.com/sh/61j1v0sieq9z210/AACdJ68fs5_eT_eJMunwMBWia?dl=0) for a detailed documentation of the data sets.

 ## How to Generate Global Stock Returns and Stock Characteristics
 The .sas files construct the stock-level characteristics and factor portfolio returns for all countries.
 The code requires a connection to WRDS servers.
 Below we outline our preferred approach to creating the dataset: